damien-pous/approx-models/TOTHINK.md

 ## TODO list

-- clean/document fourier.v
+- document fourier.v
 - rename bnd into hull, r... into ...R
 - more examples / more doc in examples.v
-- further improve syntax/reification (degrees, eval)
+- further improve syntax/reification (eval, quantifiers)
-- better support for model comparisons in the syntax/tactic
 - side-conditions left to the user (mcontinuous)
 - more functions on reals from coq-interval
 - interpolation oracle for Taylor basis
-- subdivision?
-- uncertified but efficient F.cos and F.pi ?
-- continuity (from Coquelicot) vs continuity_pt (from Reals.Ranalysis1)
 - better radius heuristics for solutions of polynomial equations

 ## TOTHINK

-- should we systematically truncate model multiplications, and how? cf. branch truncate-mult may help a lot to validate solutions of polynomial equations: there we use [taylor.eval'] on model ops, so that models may grow significantly
 - modular approach to continuity and/or other properties?
 - uniform notation for containments?
 - reals from mathcomp-analysis -> integration for possibly non-continuous functions
+- continuity (from Coquelicot) vs continuity_pt (from Reals.Ranalysis1)
 - model composition?